kzeng10/stegastore/README.md

 # StegaStore
 Use Flickr's free 1-terabyte storage for storing files of any kind!
+Note that Flickr's restrictions only allow for files under 200mb.

 # Install
 ```